jbaudanza/project-packets/hello_world_again/hello_world_again.md

 ![Javascript Console](images/javascript-console.png)

-The console is reporting that there is an error in chat.js on line 28.
+The console is reporting that there is an error in hello.js on line 5.
 The error is that we are trying to call a function called `getElementByid`, but the correct name of the function is `getElementById`.
 Notice that the I didn't capitalize the 'i' in Id correctly.
 Javascript is sensitive to capitalization, and this is what is causing the error.

 ### Line numbers

-An error in the console will contain a relevant line number and file name.
+An error in the console will contain a relevant file name and line number.
 Usually the mistake or typo will be on this line, but not always.
-Sometimes a mistake in an earlier piece of your code will trigger an error in a later part.
-For example, I received this error when trying to load my Chrome extension.
+Sometimes a mistake in an earlier part of your code will trigger an error in a later part.
+For example, I received this error when trying to load my Chrome extension:

 ![Manifest Error](images/manifest-error.png)